qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/third_party_components.rst

 Application %{JS} Code
 ============================

-These are components that are integrated into the %{JS} code of our demo apps.
+These are components that are used by the %{JS} code of our demo apps.
+I.e. if you are using classes from the framework to create your custom application none of these components will ever make it into your application.

 .. list-table::
   :header-rows: 1